Life on Earth (TV series): Gorilla encounter

-The best remembered sequence occurs in the twelfth episode, when Attenborough encounters a group of mountain gorillas in Dian Fossey's sanctuary in Rwanda.
+The best-remembered sequence occurs in episode 12, when Attenborough encounters a group of mountain gorillas in Dian Fossey's sanctuary in Rwanda.
 The primates had become used to humans through years of being studied by researchers.
 Attenborough originally intended merely to get close enough to narrate a piece about the apes' use of the opposable thumb, but as he advanced on all fours toward the area where they were feeding, he suddenly found himself face to face with an adult female.
 Discarding his scripted speech, he turned to camera and delivered a whispered ad lib:

-There is more meaning and mutual understanding in exchanging a glance with a gorilla than with any other animal I know.
-Their sight, their hearing, their sense of smell are so similar to ours that they see the world in much the same way as we do.
-We live in the same sort of social groups with largely permanent family relationships.
+There is more meaning and mutual understanding in exchanging a glance with a gorilla than any other animal I know.
+We're so similar.
+Their sight, their hearing, their sense of smell are so similar to ours that we see the world in the same way as they do.
+They live in the same sort of social groups with largely permanent family relationships.
 They walk around on the ground as we do, though they are immensely more powerful than we are.
-So if there were ever a possibility of escaping the human condition and living imaginatively in another creature's world, it must be with the gorilla.
-The male is an enormously powerful creature but he only uses his strength when he is protecting his family and it is very rare that there is violence within the group.
-So it seems really very unfair that man should have chosen the gorilla to symbolise everything that is aggressive and violent, when that is the one thing that the gorilla is not—and that we are.
+So if ever there was a possibility of escaping the human condition and living imaginatively in another creature's world, it must be with the gorilla.
+The male is an enormously powerful creature but he only uses his strength when he is actually protecting his own family from a marauding male from another group, and it's very, very rare that there is any violence within the group.
+So it seems really very unfair that man should have chosen the gorilla to symbolise all that is aggressive and violent, when that is the one thing that the gorilla is not—and that we are.

 When Attenborough returned to the site the next day, the female and two young gorillas began to groom and play with him.
 In his memoirs, Attenborough describes this as "one of the most exciting encounters of my life".
 He subsequently discovered, to his chagrin, that only a few seconds had been recorded: the cameraman was running low on film and wanted to save it for the planned description of the opposable thumb.

 In 1999 viewers of Channel 4 voting for the 100 Greatest TV Moments placed the gorilla sequence at number 12—ranking it ahead of Queen Elizabeth II's coronation and the wedding of Charles and Diana.